On fairness of multi-center allocation problems: Proofs

 Case (a).
-Agent $i$ cannot be better off by directly consuming an object from his trading opportunity set $T_i(R)$.
-By Claim~\ref{c:smaller}, $T_i(R)\subseteq \tilde{O}^L $.
-According to the TTC procedure, at step $L$, $i$ obtains his most preferred one among objects in $\tilde{O}^L$.
-Thus, for each $o\in T_i(R)$, $x_i R_i o $.
-Therefore, $i$ cannot be better off by directly consuming an object from $T_i(R)$.
+Direct consumption.
+By the definition of TTC, $TTC_i(R)$ is $i$'s most preferred object in $O^\kappa$.
+By Claim~\ref{c:smaller}, $T_i(R)\subseteq {O}^\kappa $.
+Thus, $i$ cannot be better off by directly consuming an object from his trading opportunity set $T_i(R)$.